ManjoorMohammed/Internship-Supply-Chain-Management/README.md

 4. Apply 5 to 6 machine learning algorithms and evaluate their performance using a separate test dataset.

 Project Structure
-Data Exploration: Analyze and visualize the dataset to gain insights into the distribution of features, relationships, and trends.
+* Data Exploration: Analyze and visualize the dataset to gain insights into the distribution of features, relationships, and trends.

-Data Preprocessing: Cleanse and preprocess the data to handle missing values, outliers, and categorical variables.
+* Data Preprocessing: Cleanse and preprocess the data to handle missing values, outliers, and categorical variables.

-Model Development: Implement various machine learning algorithms such as Linear Regression, Random Forest, Gradient Boosting, SVR, and KNeighbors to predict the optimum product weight.
+* Model Development: Implement various machine learning algorithms such as Linear Regression, Random Forest, Gradient Boosting, SVR, and KNeighbors to predict the optimum product weight.

-Model Evaluation: Assess the performance of each model using evaluation metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.
+* Model Evaluation: Assess the performance of each model using evaluation metrics such as Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared.

-Visualization: Create visualizations to illustrate model predictions, feature importance, and comparison between models.
+* Visualization: Create visualizations to illustrate model predictions, feature importance, and comparison between models.

+Next Steps and Improvements
+* Explore advanced feature engineering techniques to enhance model performance.
+* Experiment with different machine learning algorithms or ensemble methods to further improve accuracy.
+* Conduct additional data collection or feature extraction to capture more relevant information.
+* Implement hyperparameter tuning to optimize model parameters and enhance predictive capability.

+Conclusion
+By leveraging machine learning techniques and historical data, this project aims to address the supply optimization challenges faced by the FMCG company, ultimately improving efficiency and profitability.
+Through thorough analysis, modeling, and evaluation, actionable insights can be derived to inform strategic decisions and drive business success.